mrinnnmoy/localGym/README.md

 # localGym
-A static website for a local Gym using HTML5, Css3 (Tailwind CSS & TailBlocks)
+A simple website for a local Gym using HTML5, Css3 (Tailwind CSS & TailBlocks)